-Trump lawyers denounce ‘political theater’ of impeachment as Senate eyes quick trial
+Trump lawyers denounce ‘political theater’ of impeachment; House managers charge he ‘willfully incited violent insurrection’

+“The evidence of President Trump’s conduct is overwhelming,” the managers wrote.
+“He has no valid excuse or defense for his actions. . . .
+President Trump violated his Oath of Office and betrayed the American people.”

+The 78-page defense filing is the most complete legal defense of Trump’s conduct to date, and it relies heavily on a challenge to the constitutionality of impeaching a former president, as well as a First Amendment defense of Trump’s rhetoric leading up to the riot — which sought to disrupt the final congressional certification of Trump’s loss.

-But, mindful that they need only convince 34 Republican senators to secure an acquittal, Trump’s lawyers also cast their defense in a political light — calling the rapid impeachment effort the culmination of a long Democratic campaign to marginalize Trump.
+But, mindful that they need to convince only 34 Republican senators to secure an acquittal, Trump’s lawyers also cast their defense in a political light, calling the rapid impeachment effort the culmination of a long Democratic campaign to marginalize Trump.

-“The Senate must summarily reject this brazen political act,” Trump attorneys Bruce L. Castor Jr., David Schoen, and Michael T. van der Veen wrote, calling the lone impeachment article “unconstitutional for a variety of reasons, any of which alone would be grounds for immediate dismissal.
+“The Senate must summarily reject this brazen political act,” Trump attorneys Bruce L. Castor Jr., David Schoen and Michael T. van der Veen wrote.
+They said the lone impeachment article was “unconstitutional for a variety of reasons, any of which alone would be grounds for immediate dismissal.”

-“Taken together, they demonstrate conclusively that indulging House Democrats hunger for this political theater is a danger to our Republic, democracy and the rights that we hold dear,” they added.
+The defense team added: “Taken together, they demonstrate conclusively that indulging House Democrats hunger for this political theater is a danger to our Republic, democracy and the rights that we hold dear.”

-The nine House impeachment managers filed their own arguments in favor of Trump’s conviction last week, accusing him of “a betrayal of historic proportions” by promoting the false claim that he, not President Biden, won the November election, then stoking anger among his supporters, summoning them to Washington and finally directing them toward the Capitol as Congress met to count the electoral votes.
+The nine House impeachment managers filed expansive arguments in favor of Trump’s conviction last week, accusing him of “a betrayal of historic proportions” by promoting the false claim that he, not Democratic candidate Joe Biden, won the November election.
+Trump then stoked anger among his supporters, summoning them to Washington and finally directing them toward the Capitol as Congress met to count the electoral votes, the managers said.

 “If provoking an insurrectionary riot against a Joint Session of Congress after losing an election is not an impeachable offense,” they wrote, “it is hard to imagine what would be.”

-Trump’s lawyers outlined their rebuttal Monday: Simply put, Trump was engaged in free speech protected by the First Amendment when he questioned the election results — highlighting “electoral integrity issues essential to his career that he has consistently advocated, a position unpopular with his political opponents.”
+Trump’s lawyers outlined their rebuttal to that charge Monday: Simply put, Trump was engaged in free speech protected by the First Amendment when he questioned the election results — highlighting “electoral integrity issues essential to his career that he has consistently advocated, a position unpopular with his political opponents.”

 “The attempt of the House to transmute Mr. Trump’s speech — core free speech under the First Amendment — into an impeachable offense cannot be supported, and convicting him would violate the very Constitution the Senate swears to uphold,” they wrote.

+“When President Trump demanded that the armed, angry crowd at his Save America Rally ‘fight like hell’ or ‘you’re not going to have a country anymore,’ he wasn’t urging them to form political action committees about ‘election security in general,’” they said, quoting the Trump defense’s words.

+In sum, the managers wrote: “The House did not impeach President Trump because he expressed an unpopular political opinion.
+It impeached him because he willfully incited violent insurrection against the government.”

-The decision on whether to convict Trump and potentially bar him from future office is now in the hands of a Senate evenly split by party, with 67 votes out of 100 needed to secure a conviction.
+The decision on whether to convict Trump and potentially bar him from future office is now in the hands of an evenly split Senate, with 67 votes out of 100 needed to secure a conviction.

 The exact structure of the trial has not been finalized, and it is subject to negotiations between Senate Majority Leader Charles E. Schumer (D-N.Y.) and Minority Leader Mitch McConnell (R-Ky.), with input from both the House impeachment managers and Trump’s defense team.